NGO founded: 1997

 Awards and achievements

 2013: In May UNESCO declared Macizo de Cajas a biosphere reserve.
-NCI acted as the lead catalyst in creating this two million acre biosphere reserve, the first in the Ecuadorian Western Andes.
+NCEcuador acted as the lead catalyst in creating this two million acre biosphere reserve, the first in the Ecuadorian Western Andes.

 Executive Director: Renzo Paladines